Esri/utility-network-properties-extractor/README.md

 # utility-network-properties-extractor
 This repo contains the source code for the 'Utility Network Property Extractor' ArcGIS Pro Add-in.
 Single click buttons will create CSV files for Utility Network, Geodatabase and Map properties.
 There are also 3 efficiency tools to help set up your map.

-The Add-in works against layers from Featureservices, database connections and file geodatabases.
+The Add-in works against layers from featureservices, database connections and file geodatabases.
 Buttons are enabled/disabled based on the layers in the map.

 <!-- TODO: Fill this section below with metadata about this sample-->
 ```